 The client should be fitted with a power base that can meet various seating, positioning and electronics needs.
 A client may require a power positioning system, like power tilt and recline, to help with pressure relief or independent weight shifting.
 The electronics of the power base should be expandable so they can continue meeting the individual’s needs as the condition progresses.

 A customized seating system is an important part of helping a client compensate for asymmetries, providing proper stability and support and managing pressure while sitting.
 There are also many custom accessories that can be adapted in order to meet the needs of your client.
-Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z) help clients see and be seen.
+Optional LED fender lights on the Q6 Edge® 2.0 and Q6 Edge® HD (standard on the Q6 Edge® Z and Edge 3) help clients see and be seen.

 Often, clients change over time due to growth.
 To adapt to these changes, the seating system should be modular to grow with the client.